 Kelly's Heroes

-Kelly's Heroes is a 1970 American war film, directed by Brian G. Hutton, about a group of World War II American soldiers who go AWOL to rob a bank behind enemy lines.
-The film stars Clint Eastwood, Telly Savalas, Don Rickles, Carroll O'Connor, and Donald Sutherland, with secondary roles played by Harry Dean Stanton, Gavin MacLeod, and Stuart Margolin.
+Kelly's Heroes is a 1970 World War II comedy drama heist film, directed by Brian G. Hutton, about a motley crew of American GIs who go AWOL in order to rob a French bank, located behind German lines, of its stored Nazi gold bars.
+The film stars Clint Eastwood and Telly Savalas, and co-stars Don Rickles, Carroll O'Connor, and Donald Sutherland providing the comic absurdity, with secondary, comedic roles by Harry Dean Stanton, Gavin MacLeod, Karl-Otto Alberty, and Stuart Margolin.
 The screenplay was written by British film and television writer Troy Kennedy Martin.
 The film was a US-Yugoslav co-production, filmed mainly in the Croatian village of Vižinada on the Istria peninsula.

 Plot

 During a thunderstorm in early September 1944, units of the 35th Infantry Division are nearing the French town of Nancy.
 One of the division's mechanized reconnaissance platoons is ordered to hold their position when the Germans counterattack.
-The outnumbered platoon also receives friendly fire from their own mortars.
+The outnumbered platoon is also hit by friendly fire from their own mortars.

 More details